8 perfect parks for top dog days out at Essex Country Parks

 A great place for solitude and contemplation, Marsh Farm has approximately 10 miles of public rights of way and permissive footpaths throughout the country park for you and your canine friend to enjoy.

-7. For Deep Dark Woods and The Gruffalo: Explored the picturesque woodlands at Thorndon
+7. For Deep Dark Woods: Explore the picturesque woodlands at Thorndon

 With plenty of places to take a break you can meet with friends and explore Thorndon throughout the year, experience the changing seasons.

-*The dog agility area is in Thorndon South.
+*The dog agility area is located at Thorndon south.

-8. For rolling open spaces and a deer park: visit the historic parkland at Weald
+8. For rolling open spaces: Visit the historic parkland at Weald

 Boasting spectacular views, wide open spaces, rolling hills and historic parkland, Weald Country Park is perfect for wayfaring wanders and their pets.